Terms and Conditions

 19.7 Limitations: In the event of malfunctions resulting from deficient erection of the system, maintenance services can be reduced or entirely cancelled.
 All maintenance services will be refused in the event of malfunctions resulting from incorrect operation, allowing the system or components to fall, intervention by third parties or due to force majeure such as earthquakes, unrest due to war or voltage fluctuations.

 19.8 Procedure in the Event of Malfunctions: Before availing of maintenance services, the customer will use the means made available to it by the supplier to identify which hardware units require repair work.
 The customer immediately reports the identified malfunctions by telephone to the support office designated by the supplier.
 Insofar as is necessary, the customer will make the hardware available to the maintenance personnel.
-The supplier ensures that the maintenance services are carried out as quickly as possible during the service availability hours (08.00 – 12.00 and 13.30 – 17.00).
+The supplier ensures that the maintenance services are carried out as quickly as possible during the service availability hours (08.30 – 12.00 and 13.30 – 17.00, Friday till 16.00).
 If necessary and available, the customer will be provided with a loan device during the repair period at the conditions defined in the tariff.

 20. Final Provisions